antonetoppo/AngularJS-Todo-List/README.md

 # AngularJS-Todo-List
-This helps user to create a ToDo List using a browser.
+This helps user to create a basic ToDo List using a browser.

 Technology used : HTML, CSS, Angular JS.